 Historically, a temporary employee was someone who worked on very short term ad hoc assignments – intended to last from 1 or 2 days up to several weeks and with minimal guarantees or benefits.
 A contract employee, on the other hand, was an employee who worked on longer term assignments with some “guarantee” as to their rate of pay, length of their assignment, and benefit eligibility.

-In today’s world, both temporary and contract employees are subject to a cancelled contract, or an interim assignment ended “early”…so job security is no longer a differentiating factor.
+In today’s world, length of assignment or “job security” are no longer differentiating factors.
 Contractors and temporary employees are eligible for benefit programs provided by their staffing agencies.
 Both temps and contractors can be “on assignment” for very long periods of time.

 One of the reasons employers use staffing agencies is not just for their recruiting power but because they mitigate the costs and risks of the employer role.
 Due to recent crackdowns on the 1099 classification by the IRS, many high level contract employees, originally sourced by an employer, are often referred back to a temporary staffing agency for hire and dispatch.
 This service offering, typically called “employer of record”, places temporary staffing companies in the middle of what has been the playing field of contract staffing companies.